Best Camping in Utah: Our 10 Top Picks

 It’s home to vast deserts, fascinating rock formations, and towering, snow-capped mountain peaks, and has five National Parks, 43 State Parks, and 13 National Park Service units altogether.

-So where are the best spots for camping in Utah?
+Where are the best spots for camping in Utah?
 Well, that all depends on what you want from your vacation experience.
 Some folks enjoy primitive camping and extreme white-knuckle hiking in the remote wilderness of the Zion National Park.
 In contrast, others prefer a fully-serviced RV hookup at a campground with flush toilets and hot showers.

 Whatever your preference, rest assured that there is a campsite here for you!